contact

 • Theoretical Physics,

-• Oceanic and Marine Research, and
+• Oceanic and Marine Research

 Like its sister cluster FLOW, HERO is operated by the IT Services of the University of Oldenburg.
-The system is used by more than 20 research groups from the Faculty of Mathematics and Science, and a couple of research groups from the Department of Computing Science of the School of Computing Science, Business Administration, Economics and Law.
+The system is used by more than 20 research groups from the Faculty of Mathematics and Science, and a couple of research groups from the Department of Computing Science at the School of Computing Science, Business Administration, Economics and Law.

-• 150 Compute Nodes (1800 CPU cores, 19.1 TFlop/s theoretical peak, 4.1 TB main memory)
+• 150 compute nodes (1,800 CPU cores, 19.1 TFlop/s theoretical peak, 4.1 TB main memory)

-• 130 "standard" nodes
+• 130 ‘standard’ nodes

-• IBM System x iDataPlex dx360 M3 server (12 cores, 24 GB DDR3 RAM, SATA-II 1TB HDD)
+• IBM System x iDataPlex dx360 M3 server (12 cores, 24 GB DDR3 RAM, SATA-II 1 TB HDD)

-• Intel Xeon Processor X5650 ("Westmere-EP", 6 Cores, 2.66 GHz, 12 MB Cache, Max.
-Mem.
-Speed 1333 MHz, QPI 6.4 GT/s, TDP 95 W)
+• Intel Xeon Processor X5650 (“Westmere-EP”, 6 cores, 2.66 GHz, 12 MB cache, max. memory speed 1333 MHz, QPI 6.4 GT/s, TDP 95 W)

 • 20 "big" nodes